Skip to main content

 Cost Optimization

-For example, processing one million tokens:
+For example, to process one million tokens:

 • Gemma 3 1B consumes 0.15 kWh.